Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 If you are staying at a condo with a washer/dryer, just pack clothing for half your trip and plan on having a laundry/pool day midway through your trip.

-I’ve got a separate Hawaii hiking packing list, if you’re planning on doing multiple hikes in Hawaii.
+I’ve got a separate Hawaii hiking packing list if you’re planning on doing multiple hikes in Hawaii.

 Regardless, I’ve come up with a list of things people always forget on their Hawaii packing list.

 Ok, hopefully by now you know exactly how to plan a Hawaiian vacation that is sure to be memorable!
+These are my top Hawaii vacation planning tips that I share with friends and family.

 From Hawaii travel logistics to ideas on what to do in Hawaii, you should feel like you know exactly what you’re doing!
 And that’s especially true if it’s your first time in Hawaii!